 Playback will auto-pause when you take out any earbuds from your ear.

 Overall, I think the usability of the earbuds is straight forward and friendly.
 There is a pleasant-sounding voice assistant that tells you how many devices are connected and whether are you connected.

 The only confusing thing for me is the “distance-based pausing”.
-But if you are only using the earbuds for yourself, this shouldn’t be a deal breaker.
+But if you are only using the true wireless earbuds for yourself, this shouldn’t be a deal-breaker.